zognin/tp/docs/DeveloperGuide.md

           * Recipe Ingredients: Rice x 200 g, Fish x 1 whole
           * Recipe Price: 3
     1. Test case: `edit-o 1 cn/Alexa White cp/91542652`
-       <br>Expected: First order in the order list is edited to have client name 'Alexa White' and client phone '91542652'.
+       <br>Expected: The client name and phone in the first order is edited to 'Alexa White' and '91542652' respectively.
        Details of the edited order are shown in the result display box.
     1. Test case: `edit-o 1 c/1`
-       <br>Expected: First order in the order list is edited to have client details as the first client bookmark in the client bookmarks list.
+       <br>Expected: The details of the first client in the client bookmarks list is copied to the first order in the order list.
        Details of the edited order are shown in the result display box.
     1. Test case: `edit-o 1 r/1`
        <br>Expected: First order in the order list is edited to have recipe details as the first recipe bookmark in the recipe bookmarks list.
        Details of the edited order are shown in the result display box.
     1. Test case: `edit-o 1 op/1 od/12-12-2021 1900 oq/2`
-       <br>Expected: First order in the order list is edited to have order price of '1', order deadline at 12 December 2021 7pm and order quantity of '2'.
+       <br>Expected: First order in the order list is edited to have order price of '1', order deadline at '12 December 2021 7pm' and order quantity of '2'.
        Its position in the order list may change.
 Details of the edited order are shown in the result display box.
     1. Test case: `edit-o rn/Chocolate Cupcake op/20`
        <br>Expected: No order is edited.
 Error details shown in the result display box.